xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 ## Access Digital.ai Deploy Dashboard
-By default, NodePort service is exposed externally on the available k8s worker nodes and can be seen by running below command
+By default, the NodePort service is exposed externally on the available k8s worker nodes and can be seen by running below command
 ```bash
 kubectl get service
 ```
+For production grade setups, we recommend using LoadBalancer as service type.

- For OnPremise Cluster, You can access Digital.ai Deploy UI from an outside cluster with below link
+ For OnPremise Cluster, you can access Digital.ai Deploy UI from an outside cluster with below link

  [http://ingress-loadbalancer-DNS:NodePort/xl-deploy/](http://NodeIP:NodePort/xl-deploy/)